atomone-hub/atomone/UPGRADING.md

 social consensus, may choose to declare that the upgrade will be skipped.

-Steps to skip this upgrade proposal are simply to resume the `atomone-1` network with the (downgraded) v1.1.1 binary using the following command:
+Steps to skip this upgrade proposal are simply to resume the `atomone-1` network with the (downgraded) v1.1.2 binary using the following command:

 ```shell
 atomoned start --unsafe-skip-upgrade <UPGRADE_HEIGHT>
 ```

-Note: There is no particular need to restore a state snapshot prior to the upgrade height, unless specifically directed by core Cosmos teams.
+Note: There is no particular need to restore a state snapshot prior to the upgrade height, unless specifically directed by core AtomOne teams.

 Important: A social consensus decision to skip the upgrade will be based solely on technical merits, thereby respecting and maintaining the decentralized